 Fuel System: The fuel system for the Gen2 will use a higher pressure regulator (59 psi) and 8 hole plate to better atomize the fuel at the injectors.
-3 Ways to fuel the injectors are available and are based on level of difficulty and price.
-External pumps configuration will use a low pressure pump (outside the tank) to “siphon and pump” fuel to the 2nd high pressure pump located behind the engine compartment.
+There are different ways to fuel the injectors and are based on level of difficulty and price.
+The 2 Pump Configuration uses an external Low pressure pump (outside the tank) to “siphon and pump” fuel to the 2nd, High pressure pump located behind the engine compartment.
 This will allow external pumps to be used that are quite and easy to maintain.
 Internal pumps are always the best for durability and noise, but do present a challenge in case of failure or needed repair to other items.
 Fuel pumps WILL NOT be included in any kits due to warranty and repair reasons.
 A fuel pressure regulator and filter will be provided to protect the engines injectors and maintain the proper fuel pressure.
 The fuel pressure regulator is also a filter and are readily available through the aftermarket.
 You will need to run a primary high pressure (5/16″) steel line from the Corvair sending unit to the fuel pressure regulator .
 The Fuel pressure regulator is the quick connect type of connector (Dorman #800-082 and #800-080) and can be purchased local at your favorite auto parts store.
 External pumps are not recommended due to noise, but can be used.

-Injectors: Injectors will be standard low profile injectors, but we have selected a 4 hole type to better atomize the fuel.
+Injectors: Injectors will be standard low profile injectors, but we have selected a multi-hole type of injector to better atomize the fuel.
 Standard 1 hole injectors may be used, but not recommended.